General Camp Questions

 Can I transfer between camps?

 Campers may transfer between camps if the prospective camp has available slots.
 Campers must pay a $25 administrative transfer fee at the time of the request, and this fee is non-refundable.
-Please use the “Camp Transfer Request” form.
+Call us to request a transfer.

 What kind of food should the camper expect?